Santiago De Compostela Galicia, Spain Travel Guide

 Public buses, taxis, rental cars, walking, and cycling are the main modes.

-Research particular accessible services and routes for smooth travel.
+Research designated accessible services and routes for smooth travel.

-Santiago's compact Old Town is best seen by walking, offering a rich historical experience.
+Santiago's compact Old Town walking is the best way to explore it, offering a rich historical experience.
 For longer distances or specific needs, reliable municipal buses and taxis are available.

 Consider renting a car for exploring the beautiful Galician region outside the city.
-Always prioritize safety and know about local traffic laws.
+Always prioritize safety and be mindful of local traffic laws.